YHKok/tp/docs/DeveloperGuide.md

       <br>`add n/Bob Lee p/89658345 a/150 SOUTH BRIDGE ROAD 11-04 FOOK HAI BUILDING r/parent t/math`
       <br>Expected:
       - Error Message: "Parents are NOT allowed to have tags!"
-      - Invalid person is **not added** to the address book.
+      - Invalid person is **not added** to EduConnect.
    3. Test Case - Adding a Parent with a Parent (Failure)
       <br>`add n/Peter Peterson p/92272634 a/123 Lorong 1 Toa Payoh #02-515, 310986 r/parent par/Bob Lee`
       <br>Expected:
       - Error Message: "Parents are NOT allowed to have parents!"
-      - Invalid person is **not added** to the address book.
+      - Invalid person is **not added** to EduConnect.

 2. **Adding a Student**
    - **Prerequisites**:
-     1. Another Person with these names in the test cases do not already exist inside the address book.
+     1. Another Person with these names in the test cases do not already exist inside EduConnect.
      2. Already completed the previous section on Adding a Parent.
    1. Test Case - Adding a Student without Tags (Success)
       <br>`add n/Orion Lee p/98273648 a/1 HarbourFront Walk, Singapore 098585 r/student`